-I’m Finn Gardiner: community educator, activist, and organizer, and wearer of many hats (both literally and figuratively).
-I have a BA in Sociology from Tufts University, and associate’s degrees in Social Science and LGBT Studies from City College of San Francisco.
-I’m an incoming Master of Public Policy student at the Heller School at Brandeis University, starting this August.
+I’m Finn Gardiner: community educator, activist, and organizer.
+I’m a Master of Public Policy student at the Heller School for Social Policy and Management at Brandeis University.
+Before coming to Brandeis, I earned a BA in Sociology from Tufts University, and associate’s degrees in Social Science and LGBT Studies from City College of San Francisco.

-In the past, I’ve worked with other nonprofit organizations and government agencies, including the Boston Public Health Commission, City College of San Francisco’s Gender Diversity Project, Health Initiatives for Youth, Larkin Street Youth Services, and more.
+I’ve worked with other nonprofit organizations and government agencies in the past, including the Boston Public Health Commission, City College of San Francisco’s Gender Diversity Project, Health Initiatives for Youth, Larkin Street Youth Services, and more.